 Tonik Energy in the news

-February: Tonik Energy announced that it will increase the price of its standard variable tariff (Life Energy) by 14% from 1 April.
-This is the date that Ofgem is increasing the price cap and allowing energy companies to charge customers more.
+February: Tonik Energy announced an increase to the price of its standard variable tariff (Life Energy) by 14% from 1 April.
+This was the date that Ofgem increased the price cap allowing energy companies to charge customers more.

-Customers will pay £144 extra per year and the tariff will cost £1,192 per year for a medium energy user.
-It’s still less than the maximum permitted by the cap though, which many other suppliers plan to charge.
+Customers paid £144 extra per year and the tariff cost £1,192 per year for a medium energy user.
+It was still less than the maximum permitted by the cap though.